Tradition | Excellence | Opportunity

 Extra-Curricular Music – offered only to boys from Grade 10 upwards, who are not senior subject boys, but who wish to complete higher performance grade exams.
 Extra-Curricular music can only be offered in instances where there is available teaching time.

-No tuition fees are charged for music whether subject or Extra-Curricular.
+No tuition fees are charged for music whether Subject or Extra-Curricular.

 An instrument hire fee applies.

-Participation in Music Groups.
+Participation in Music Groups is compulsory.